 On September 6, 1862, William Quantrill raided Olathe, which was in a defenseless condition.
 With a band of about 140 men, he entered the town, invaded and plundered houses and stores, and corralled the citizens in the public square.
-The guerillas then raided Spring Hill where Philip Wiggins and Josiah Skinner were killed in an effort to protect property.
+The guerillas then raided Spring Hill, where Philip Wiggins and Josiah Skinner were killed to protect property.
 In the raid, they killed about six men and destroyed numerous homes and businesses.

 After the Lawrence Massacre in 1863, the Fifteenth regiment of cavalry was raised.
 Johnson County furnished one entire company.
 This regiment distinguished itself in 1864, fighting General Sterling Price’s army on its notorious raid.

-On November 7, 1865, an election was held to issue $100,000 in bonds to the Kansas City & Neosho Valley Railroad which passed.
-The railroad began to be built in the summer of 1867 and was completed to Olathe in November and to the south line of the county in 1869.
+On November 7, 1865, an election was held to issue $100,000 in bonds to the Kansas City & Neosho Valley Railroad, which passed.
+The railroad began to be built in the summer of 1867 and was completed to Olathe in November and the county’s south line in 1869.

-Along with those who came to Kansas as settlers were a number of speculators, who examined the Indian treaties and found the Indians could sell and convey a valid title to any person who complied with the rules of the government interior department for the sale of Indian lands.
-The first sales of such lands to speculators began in October 1867, to Blunt, Irvin & Co.
+Along with those who came to Kansas as settlers were several speculators who examined the Indian treaties and found the Indians could sell and convey a valid title to any person who complied with the rules of the government interior department for the sale of Indian lands.
+The first sales of such lands to speculators began in October 1867 to Blunt, Irvin & Co.
 However, in December 1867, the government made it impossible for the Indians to sell their property.

-In April 1869, another election was held on the question of issuing $100,000 in bonds for two railroads — the St. Louis, Lawrence, and Denver, and the Kansas City & Santa Fe.
+In April 1869, another election was held on issuing $100,000 in bonds for two railroads — the St. Louis, Lawrence, and Denver, and the Kansas City & Santa Fe.
 The bonds were passed.
-The Kansas City & Santa Fe Railroad was completed to Ottawa in 1870 and the St. Louis, Lawrence & Denver was built from Lawrence to Pleasant Hill in 1871.
+The Kansas City & Santa Fe Railroad was completed to Ottawa in 1870, and the St. Louis, Lawrence & Denver was built from Lawrence to Pleasant Hill in 1871.

-County voters approved a special tax to build the first official county courthouse at a cost of $36,414.
+County voters approved a special tax to build the first official county courthouse for $36,414.
 The three-story brick building opened in 1892.

 In 1907 there were 95 organized school districts and a school population of 5,428.

-In 1910 a line from Holliday ran southwest through Olathe into Franklin County; a line of the St. Louis-San Francisco Railway entered in the extreme northeast, crossing southwest to Olathe, then south into Miami County; another line of the same road crossed from the eastern border to Olathe.
+In 1910 a line from Holliday ran southwest through Olathe into Franklin County; a line of the St. Louis-San Francisco Railway entered the extreme northeast, crossing southwest to Olathe, then south into Miami County; another line of the same road crossed from the eastern border to Olathe.
 The Missouri-Kansas-Texas Railroad operated its trains from Kansas City over the tracks of the St. Louis & San Francisco through the county, and a line of the Missouri Pacific Railroad crossed the southeastern corner.
-At that time there were 93.75 miles of railroad tracks in the county.
+At that time, the county had 93.75 miles of railroad tracks.

 In 1914, developer J. C. Nichols spurred the boom when he built the Mission Hills Country Club to lure upscale residents who previously had been reluctant to move from Missouri to Kansas.
-Suburban development continued at a steady pace until the close of World War II.
+Suburban development continued steadily until the close of World War II.

-Between 1910 and 1940, the population of the county grew from 18,288 to 33,327.
-Most of this growth was in northeast Johnson County and along busy roads and along the electric railroads.
+Between 1910 and 1940, the county’s population grew from 18,288 to 33,327.
+Most of this growth was in northeast Johnson County, along busy roads and along the electric railroads.
 The rural, agricultural communities in the western and southern parts of the county remained the same as they were in the 19th century.

 Significant change began when the United States entered World War II.
-Two major facilities were constructed in the 1940s including the Olathe Naval Air Station, which was charged with training pilots and serving as a supply center.
-It was opened in 1942 on 640-acres south of Olathe.
+Two major facilities were constructed in the 1940s, including the Olathe Naval Air Station, which trained pilots and served as a supply center.
+It was opened in 1942 on 640 acres south of Olathe.
 The Sunflower Ordnance Works opened the same year on roughly 10,000 acres south of De Soto.
-The mammoth plant drew workers from a 100-mile radius in addition to laborers from 18 states.
+The mammoth plant drew workers from a 100-mile radius and laborers from 18 states.
 At its height in 1945, over 12,000 employees worked 24 hours a day making rocket propellant.